Localising change points in piecewise polynomials of general degrees: Introduction

 To help further referring back to our two-step algorithm, we present the full procedure in \Cref{algorithm:PDP}.

 We conclude this subsection with two remarks, on the optimisation problem \eqref{eq:defplse} and the computational aspect of the upper bound on the polynomial degree $r$, respectively.

 \begin{remark}[The optimisation problem \eqref{eq:defplse}] The uniqueness of the solution \eqref{eq:defplse} is not guaranteed in general, but the properties we are to present regarding the change point estimators hold for any solutions.
-In fact, under some mild conditions, for instance the existence of densities of the noise distribution, one can show the minimiser of \eqref{eq:defplse} is unique almost surely.
+In fact, under some mild conditions, for instance the existence of densities of the noise distribution, one can show the minimiser of \eqref{eq:defplse} is unique almost surely \citep[e.g.~Remark 4 in][]{wang2020univariate}.

-The optimisation problem \eqref{eq:defplse}, with a general loss function, is known as the minimal partitioning problem \citep[e.g.~Algorithm 1 in][]{FriedrichEtal2008}, and can be solved by a dynamic programming approach in polynomial time.
+The optimisation problem \eqref{eq:defplse}, with a general loss function, is known as the minimal partitioning problem \citep[e.g.~Algorithm 1 in][]{FriedrichEtal2008}, which is related with the Schwarz Information Criterion \citep[e.g.][]{yao1989least}, and can be solved by a dynamic programming approach in polynomial time.
 The computational cost is of order $O(n^2\mathrm{Cost}(n))$, where $\mathrm{Cost}(n)$ is the computational cost of calculating $G(\Pi, \lambda)$, for any given $\Pi$ and $\lambda$.
 To be specific, for \eqref{eq:defplse}, $\mathrm{Cost}(n) = O(n)$, where the hidden constants depend on the polynomial degree $r$, therefore the total computationa cost is $O(n^3)$.
 A reference where the computational cost and the dynamic programming algorithm is explicitly mentioned is Lemma 1.1 in \cite{chatterjee2019adaptive}.

 We would like to mention that the minimal partitioning problem has previously being used in change point analysis literature for other models, including \cite{fearnhead2018changepoint}, \cite{killick2012optimal}, \cite{wang2020univariate}, \cite{wang2019localizing} and \cite{wang2020detecting}, among others.
 In the spline regression analysis area, the $\ell_0$ penalisation is also exploited, for instance, \cite{shen2020phase} and \cite{chatterjee2019adaptive}, to name but a few.
 We would like to reiterate that \cite{shen2020phase} and \cite{chatterjee2019adaptive} studied the estimation risk of the whole underlying functions.
 The results derived in this paper focus on the change point localisation. \end{remark}